 Section 787.06(2)(d), Florida Statutes, defines human trafficking as “transporting, soliciting, recruiting, harboring, providing, enticing, maintaining, or obtaining another person for the purpose of exploitation of that person.”
 The Office of the State Courts Administrator has developed the following human trafficking overview (PDF) regarding human trafficking in Florida.

-The Rescue and Restore campaign increases the identification of trafficking victims in the United States and helps those victims receive the benefits and services they need to restore their lives.
+- The Rescue and Restore campaign's video increases the identification of trafficking victims in the United States and helps those victims receive the benefits and services they need to restore their lives.
 The campaign enlists those who are most likely to encounter but not recognize victims of human trafficking.

 E-Learning Training Module

 Human Trafficking and G.R.A.C.E.
 Court - What Judges Need to Know

 G.R.A.C.E.
 Court is part of the Juvenile Dependency Division of the Miami-Dade courts and provides comprehensive services and support to these children and their families.